Chapter 10 : Determination

 ‘As you will have noticed,’ Professor Flitwick’s high voice squeaked from his place atop a pile of textbooks next his desk, ‘we have all four houses together for this lesson.
 As it is your sixth year and there are fewer of you moving forward in Charms, it only seemed appropriate.
 Now today we will be reviewing our O.W.L. charms briefly before going over our first term schedule.’

 Harry partnered with Hermione, and Ron with Neville, while they practiced their old summoning and banishing charms.
 Halfway through the lesson a large pillow whipped across the room and smacked Neville square in the face so hard that he was knocked backward onto the floor.
 Malfoy and Pansy Parkinson were laughing hysterically from their spot at the back of the room, having obviously sent the projectile.

 Ron and Harry both pointed their wands at Malfoy but before they could hex him, Neville was back on his feet with two small pillows in his hands.
-He quickly banished them toward the Slytherins and cried ‘Engorgio’ so that the pillows grew to ten times their regular size and sailed across the room, knocking both Malfoy and Pansy off their feet.
+He quickly banished them toward the Slytherins and cried ‘Engorgio’ so that the pillows grew to ten times their regular size as they sailed across the room, knocking both Malfoy and Pansy off their feet.
 The whole classroom roared with laughter as they pointed at the pair struggling to get up from underneath the enormous pillows.

-‘Sorry Malfoy, but you’re the one running into pillows the size of mattresses,’ Neville said quietly before turning back to a shocked Ron and resuming his practice.
+‘How foolish,’ Neville said quietly before turning back to a shocked Ron and resuming his practice.

-‘That was amazing Charms work Neville,’ Hermione told him, beaming at the usually fumbling boy who could no sooner fly to the moon than cast a double charm.
+‘That was amazing Charms work, Neville,’ Hermione told him, beaming at the usually fumbling boy who could no sooner fly to the moon than cast a double charm.

 ‘It was nothing,’ Neville said blushing and shrugging his shoulders.
 ‘Besides, I’ve been dying to do that for ages.’